Ronanasr/RandomWalkVisualizer/README.markdown

 ## Example Output
 Below is an example of the static plot for a 1000-step random walk:
 ![Random Walk Plot](random_walk_plot.png)

-*(Note: Add a screenshot of the plot by running the script and uploading the generated PNG file to the repository.)*

 ## Code Explanation
 - **Function**: `random_walk_2d(num_steps=1000, step_size=1.0, animate=False)`